dnshi/currency-rates/README.md

 # Currency Rates
-A fetching currency rates tool
+A fetching currency rates tool and display rates on your terminal.

 ## Install
 ```